Dr Edward Morris, Structural Electron Microscopy team

-The Structural Electron Microscopy Team focuses on the use of electron microscopy and image analysis based methods to determine the three-dimensional structure and explain the function of large multi protein complexes.
-At the moment, our main project areas involve research into the structure of the 26S proteasome and the COP9 signalosome, components of the ubiquitin-proteasome system which plays a vital role in the regulation of cell division and cellular homeostasis.
+The Structural Electron Microscopy Team focused on the use of electron microscopy and image analysis based methods to determine the three-dimensional structure and the function of large multi protein complexes.
+Their main project areas involved research into the structure of the 26S proteasome and the COP9 signalosome, components of the ubiquitin-proteasome system which plays a vital role in the regulation of cell division and cellular homeostasis.

 Dr Morris retired in October 2020.